rails-girls-summer-of-code/summer-of-code/blog/_posts/2013-09-21-summer_of_conferences.md

 ###BubbleConf
 **September 27, Amsterdam**
 [BubbleConf](http://www.bubbleconf.com/) aims to inspire you to reach for the stars.
 It’s about Design, Technology, and above all Entrepreneurship.
 And: [Henrietta](https://twitter.com/PHenriettaK) - part of the global Rails Girls team - and yours truly share a speaking slot!
+Also [Anika](http://twitter.com/langziehoht) will pour all her Rails Girls Summer of Code story telling qualities into a lightning talk.

 ###Ruby Shift
 **September 27—28, Kiev**